Office of Student Engagement

-ASCD stands for the Association for Supervision and Curriculum Development.
-ASCD is a national association and network of educators, and it is the education club on campus.
+Education club, formerly the Association for Supervision and Curriculum Development, is part of a national association and network of educators.
 The club provides access to further explore the field of education.
-ASCD brings in guest speakers, such as the Minnesota Teacher of the Year, hosts panels, and other interactive, hands-on experiences for students.
+Education Club brings in guest speakers, such as the Minnesota Teacher of the Year, hosts panels, and other interactive, hands-on experiences for students.

 Criminal Justice Club